-Fleet and Commercial Motor customers whose vehicles in current market conditions have been impacted by COVID-19 can contact our underwriters to discuss options to adjust the policy coverage, for example Comprehensive to TPO, TPFT, TPFT and Natural Perils or Laid Up* cover with appropriate reduction in premium.
+Fleet and Commercial Motor customers whose vehicles in current market conditions have been impacted by COVID-19 can contact our underwriters to discuss options to adjust the policy coverage, for example Comprehensive to TPO (Third Party Only), TPFT (Third Party Fire and Theft), TPFT and Natural Perils or Laid Up* cover with appropriate reduction in premium.
 Our Underwriters can provide several options to one or any number of vehicles as well as guidance on risk management of these vehicles such as vehicle preparation, adequate spacing, on site security and key storage.

 *Laid Up cover is specifically those vehicles that are locked and secured and off road such as locked garages, depots and fenced yards where any road use is strictly prohibited, and only Section 1 is operative.

 Each request will be different to the clients own unique circumstances and solutions will be on a case by case basis.

 Please see this document prepared by IAG Risk Partners which could help you and our customers manage the risk of Laid-Up vehicles.

 Can an Insured request a midterm adjustment to their declared values on an ISR policy?

 Within Mark IV/V policies, there are provisions that allow for adjustment of premiums.
 This provision addresses an adjustment in premium due to the difference between the actual values (determined at the end of the policy) and the provisional declared (at the start of the Policy).
 This means that for most ISR policies, adjustment in declared values occurs at the end of the policy term and there is no need to request this mid-term.
 This is our preferred way of dealing with these requests.

 In circumstances where the Adjustment of Premium clause does not form part of the insured’s policy, we will consider requests for mid-term adjustment on a case by case basis.
 Please refer requests through to our underwriting team for consideration.